thekeytechnology/tkt-plugin/readme.md

 Now you have to add rel="prg" to all menu items you want to mask via the prg pattern.

 **These links will be turned into input type="submit" elements, be sure to adjust your css**

+## Google Maps

+**Description**

+Adds the class TkMap, which allows you to create google maps which are only loaded when clicked on.

+Also includes a shortcode to create maps inline.

+Inegrates with Borlabs Cookie.

+**Setup**

+    if (function_exists("tkInstallGoogleMaps")) {
+        tkInstallGoogleMaps();
+        add_filter('tk-google-maps-api-key', function () {
+            return "your key here";
+        });
+        add_filter('tk-google-maps-borlabs-cookie', function () {
+            return array(
+                "group" => "external-media",
+                "cookie" => "googlemaps"
+            );
+        });
+    }

+The filter "tk-google-maps-borlabs-cookie" is optional.
+With it, clicking on the maps will also set the Borlabs Cookie consent for the specified cookie.

+Shortcode arguments are:

+id:         Custom map id, will be a uuid if not set

+class:      Custom class added to the map

+style:      Can be any google maps style (https://developers.google.com/maps/documentation/javascript/style-reference).
+Defaults to terrain

+zoom:       Defaults to 13

+image:      Url of the placeholder image.
+Defaults to a placeholder image included with the plugin.

+center:     Center of the map.
+If not set the map will be made to fit all its markers.
+Format: center="12.345,67.890"

+controls:   String containing the controls that should be enabled.
+Possible values: zoomControl, mapTypeControl, streetViewControl, fullscreenControl, draggable.
+Defaults to all controls enabled

+markers:    List of markers.
+Format: markers="12.345,67.890|54.321,09.876|..."